Frequently Asked Questions about the Medicare HOS

 How do I obtain the HOS data sets for my MAO or the HOS-M data sets for my PACE plan?

 An announcement of the availability of the new cohort data is sent to the participating plans through the HPMS.
 Contact the HOS team via email at hos@HCQIS.org to request your data.
-Data sets will be formatted as Comma Separated Value (CSV) files that are accessible with MS Excel.
+Data sets will be formatted as Comma Separated Values (CSV) files that are accessible with MS Excel.
 The data are sent via electronic secure file transfer to the designated recipient (one per company).
 At the time of data disbursement, you will receive an email containing instructions and a link to the secure file manager facility.
 Clicking on the link will allow for creation of an account and password establishment.
 The data will be available to download at that time.

 What types of data sets are available to researchers?